 What happens when you force your way to the higher notes?

 Look, we’ve all been there.
-We all want to sing higher notes, and we notice that if we can get to note X, X+1 seems somewhat achievable if we just force it a little bit more.
+We all want to sing higher notes.
+We notice that if we can get to note X, X+1 seems somewhat achievable if we just force it a little bit more.
 Just hit it a bit harder.
 I’ve done it, you’ve done it, it happens.

 But this approach is not harmless nor is it zero cost.
 It’s a very bad habit to get into, let alone an approach to singing that one learns to rely on.
-In more extreme cases it can cause damage to voices, especially as we are capable of delivering far more air pressure to our vocal folds than they are capable of withstanding.
+In more extreme cases it can cause damage to voices.
+We are capable of delivering far more air pressure to our vocal folds than they are capable of withstanding.

 I was chatting with a client this week about the problem with forcing notes out, especially under the adrenalin of performing live.
 It is undoubtedly a big and emotionally charged area, so I wanted to cover a few of the aspects of it here.
 If you find yourself blasting out higher notes, at least in part to try and make sure you make the notes, you should read on.